NomicFoundation/hardhat/README.md

 The key concept in sool's architecture is the environment, which consist in a set of predefined functions, a Web3 instance, the project config and a way to run builtin and user-defined tasks.

-The environment is initialized when `src/core/environment.js` is loaded, so requiring this file is enough to use run in any javascript file.
-The sool binary is just a script that imports the environment and runs a task.
+The environment is created before running any task when using sool.
+When running a standalone sool-script the user needs to require `src/core/importable-environment.js`, which will initialize the environment if it hasn't been created before (ie: it isn't being run with sool).

-For convenience, all the environment's elements are injected to the the `global` before running a task.
+For convenience, all the environment's elements are injected to the the `global` before running a task, and the environment itself is set to `global.env`.

-`src/core/environment.js` is set as the package main so once uploaded to npm it can be imported with `require("sool")` in any user script.
+`src/core/importable-environment.js` is set as the package main so once uploaded to npm it can be imported with `require("sool")` in any user script.

 ### Tasks

 Sool has a small DSL for defining and running tasks.
-A task is just an async function taking an array of command line arguments (see section Arguments) and can return whatever it wants.
+See `src/tasks/*.js` tasks for examples.

 Users of sool can define their own tasks, or redefine existing one as they please.
-Built-in tasks are divided in many small steps to users can override whichever they want.
+Built-in tasks are divided in many small steps so users can partially override them.

-Running a task returns whichever the task's function returns.
-When the task is run as the main task its return value is ignored.
+Running a task returns whichever the task's action function returns.
+When the task is run as the main task by sool its return value is ignored.

 ### Config

-The configuration is defined in `sool-config.js` at the root of the project, and is loaded on-demand when the environment is required.
+The configuration is defined in `sool-config.js` at the root of the project, and is loaded on-demand right before creating the environment.
 When this file is imported Web3 and the tasks' DSL are available in `global`, and the built-in tasks already defined.

 The user-provided config overrides a default configuration that can be found in `src/core/default-config.js`.
-The absolute path to the root of the project is also set as `config.paths.root`.
+Some of information about the project structure is available in `config.paths`.

 User defined tasks should be declared in the configuration file.
-If any of their names clashes with a built-in task's name, the user-defined one will be used.
+If any of their names clashes with a built-in task's name, the user-defined one will be used, and a `runSuper()` function will be available during that task.

 ### Arguments

-Both sools and tasks can receive arguments.
-They follow these rules:

-* Any command line argument like `-a` or `--a` is interpreted as a paramter to sool with name `a` and its value will be the next argument, or `true` if none is available.

-* The fist of the rest of the arguments is used as the name of the main task to run.

-* All other parameters are passed as strings to the main task.

-While this is enough when using the `sool` tool, it may not work if a script that includes the sool environment is run with another project.
-For those cases you can also pass arguments to sool as env variables with the same `SOOL_ARGUMENTNAMEINCAPS`.
-If there is an argument set in the command line and with an env variable, the command line version takes precedence.
+Sool tasks can define their arguments using the tasks DSL.
+These are automatically validated and parsed by sool.
+Also, help messages are taken care of.

+Sool also receives arguments, which must be passed before the task name.

+When running a a sool-script without sool command line arguments are not parsed, but sool's arguments can be passed as env variables.
+For example, if sool defines a "network" argument, it will be read from "SOOL_NETWORK" env variable.

 ## Installation

 There's no exportable artifacts yet, so just `yarn install` and use it locally.

 ## Running the project

+Read sools help by running: `./src/core/bin.js`

 Compiling everything: `./src/core/bin.js compile`